Distinct Distances: Open Problems and Current Bounds

-In this section we consider variants of the distinct distances problem where the point sets are constrained in some way.
-The current best bounds for these problems are listed in Table \ref{ta:sec2}; see Figure \ref{fi:sec2} and the text below for an explanation of the notation used in the table.
-Unless stated otherwise, the point sets in this section are planar.
+In this section we consider variants of the planar distinct distances problem where the point sets are restricted in some way.
+The current best bounds for these problems are listed in Table \ref{ta:restR2}; see Figure \ref{fi:sec2} and the text below for an explanation of the notation used in the table.
+All of the point sets in this section are in $\RR^2$.

 For our first problem, we restrict the point set $\pts$ to be contained in some constant-degree algebraic curve $\gamma$.
 That is, $\gamma$ is the set of points on which a constant-degree polynomial vanishes.
 When $\gamma$ is a line, we can obtain $D(\pts) = n-1$ by taking the points of $\pts$ to be evenly spaced on $\gamma$.
 When $\gamma$ is a circle, we can have $D(\pts) = \lfloor n/2\rfloor$ by taking the points of $\pts$ to be the vertices of a regular $n$-gon (see Figure \ref{fi:sec2}(b)).
 We denote by $D_{\text{curve}}(n)$ the minimum number of distinct distances spanned by $n$ points on a constant-degree curve $\gamma$, when $\gamma$ does not contain any lines or circles.
 Pach and de Zeeuw \cite{PZ13} proved that $D_{\text{curve}}(n) = \Omega(n^{4/3})$.
 It seems plausible that the actual value of $D_{\text{curve}}(n)$ is very close to $n^2$.